 Happy finals time, friends!
 It’s time to start prepping for getting those A’s.
 Starting early is the easiest way to ensure success.
 You may be thinking that “Oh, finals are a few weeks away.
 What’s there to worry about?”
 Finals are going to sneak up on you way faster than you think.
-I have my first final a week from today (well today as in the day this post goes live), and it’s time for me to start working on a study schedule and finals plan.
+I have my first final a week from today (well today as in the day this post goes live), and it’s time for me to start working on a finals study plan.
 Am I ready to start prepping for finals?
 Nope.
 But, it has to be done!

 Today I’m going to be showing you my study schedule for finals.
 I started doing this last semester, and it really helped me organize my time and break down exactly what I have to do each day.
 This keeps me from accomplishing nothing because I’m so overwhelmed and just watch Netflix and surf Pinterest instead of studying for an exam that’s worth 20% of my grade… In past semesters, I’ve had a few easier classes that didn’t have finals, but this semester is completely different.
 I have five finals – one in each of my classes – and each class is as difficult as the next.
 It really gives me no break and also means I can’t slack on prepping for finals like I’ve done in previous semesters!
 Okay okay enough about me and my finals struggles.
 Here are the steps I take to ensure good grades and sanity during finals week!
 KEEP READING “The Perfect Study Plan for Finals Week”